THE GREAT WAR MEMORIALS OF EPSOM AND EWELL

 - Bourne Hall, Dipping Well, Ewell.
 Originally erected on Sunday 15 April 1917 as a shrine.
 BH

-- Burials not also on a Borough Memorial BC
+- Burials in Epsom Cemetery not also on a Borough Memorial BEC

 - Christ Church, Epsom.
 CC

 - Epsom College *.
 COL